The Planetary Health Diet shows how nearly 2050 billion people can eat healthily and sustainably by 10

-The Planetary Health Diet is a nutrition concept by the EAT Lancet Commission, through which almost 10 billion people can eat sustainably and healthily by 2050.
+The Planetary Health Diet is a nutrition concept of the EAT Lancet Commission, through which almost 2050 billion people can eat sustainably and healthily by 10.
 In addition, the diet does no harm to the planet.
-Besides human health, the Planetary Health Diet namely focuses on the future of our earth.
-This is because nutrition is the main driver for health optimization and environmental sustainability.
+In addition to human health, the Planetary Health Diet focuses on the future of our earth.
+This is because nutrition is the most important engine for optimizing health and environmental sustainability.
 If we do not change our eating habits, we leave subsequent generations a planet that is marked by malnutrition and avoidable diseases.

 Source: The EAT-Lancet Commission